justthea/Recipr/README.md

 # Recipe-Website

-a website that allow users to search and browse recipes by category
+a website that allow users to search and browse recipes by category.